percona/portal-doc/docs/advisors/checks/postgresql-expiring-passwd.md

 ## Description

-This will check roles that have expiration dates on passwords.
+This advisor checks roles that have expiration dates on passwords.
 This is helpful in preventing applications accounts from failing due to expired passwords thus preventing interruptions to services offered.

 If a password will expire in 10 days or less, an Error flag is raised.
 If the password will expire after 10 days, a Warning flag is raised.